Selection Rules for Quasi-Bound States in the Continuum: Background

-As an example of a design process of a finite-sized DHCG, we explore a BIC in a diatomic lattice artistically depicted in Fig.~\ref{fig1}(a).
+We begin by reviewing the design process to create a finite-sized DHCG, we explore a BIC in a diatomic lattice artistically depicted in Fig.~\ref{fig1}(a).
 Figure~\ref{fig1}(b) and~\ref{fig1}(c) define the geometric parameters of the unperturbed and perturbed lattices, respectively.
 The two ``atoms'' (here, pillars of Silicon) in the perturbed lattice are identical in height, $H$, and diameter, $D$, and sit in a lattice of period $\sqrt{2}P$, where $P$ is the period of the unperturbed lattice.
-The perturbation can be quantified by the difference in the gaps between atoms in both cases: the perturbed gap is $g_2 = g + \delta$, where $g$ is the unperturbed gap ($g = (P-D)/2$) and $\delta$ is the perturbation.
-The FBZ of the unperturbed and the perturbed lattices are shown in Fig.~\ref{fig1}(d) and~\ref{fig1}(e) with high symmetry points defined and the primed coordinates representing the perturbed lattice.
+The perturbation can be quantified as the gaps between atoms: the perturbed gap is $g_2 = g + \delta$, where $g$ is the unperturbed gap ($g = P-D$) and $\delta$ is the perturbation.
+The FBZs of the unperturbed and the perturbed lattices are shown in Fig.~\ref{fig1}(d) and~\ref{fig1}(e), respectively, with high symmetry points defined and the primed coordinates representing the perturbed lattice.
 The effect of the lattice transformation (taking the period in real space from $P$ to $\sqrt{2}P$ and rotating the basis vectors by $45\degree$) is to shrink the extent of the FBZ and rotate it by $45\degree$.
 The states belonging to sections of the unperturbed FBZ that lie outside of the new, perturbed FBZ are, by Bloch’s Theorem, equivalent to states within the new FBZ.
 They are brought into the new FBZ by translation of a reciprocal lattice vector (a process known as Brillouin Zone folding) as depicted graphically in Fig.~\ref{fig1}(e) for the shaded area near the $X$ point.
 The bound modes that were at the $X$ point are now at the $\Gamma$ point (that is, in the continuum) due to the perturbation.

 The new modes brought into the continuum may now couple and produce Fano-like sharp spectral features for normally incident light.
 By construction, the coupling strength is related to the magnitude of the perturbation.
 It has been shown~\cite{overvig_dimerized_2018} that the coupling strength for small perturbations is of the order of $\delta$.
-Since the Q-factor of a sharp resonance is inversely proportional to the square of the coupling strength~\cite{fan_temporal_2003}, a symmetry-protected BIC has a Q-factor governed by
+Since the Q-factor of a sharp resonance is inversely proportional to the square of the coupling strength~\cite{fan_temporal_2003}, a symmetry-protected BIC has a Q-factor governed by~\cite{overvig_dimerized_2018,koshelev_asymmetric_2018}